stevebuik/om-next-ideas/README.md

 ## Ideas

 - separation of concerns: using msgs (schema not defrecord = more flex e.g. case or multimethod better errors) from view components
+- using ssierra component lib?
+- generative testing using schema generators
 - controller is cljc to support jvm tests using messages i.e. test everything except render fn
 - cljc all the things
 - composability: re-usable widgets use ::ns/foo to keep state in single atom but hygienically.
 N of same widgets used concurrently?